andreatramacere/jetset/doc/install.rst

 ============

 .. important::
     Starting from version 1.1.0, python 2 is not supported anymore.
-Python >=3.9 is suggested.
+Python >=3.9,<=3.11 is suggested.
+Pip and anaconda binaries for apple M processors are distributed only for python version == 3.11

 Windows prerequisites